tangentsoft/pidp8i/doc/cc8-manual.md

 1.  **Limited structuring constructs:** `if`, `while`, `for`, etc. are supported.
 There is a nesting limit of 10 which is rarely exceeded in most applications.
-In addition, `switch` statements are now supported via a code re-write in the c pre-processor (cc.sv).
+In addition, `switch` statements are now supported via a code re-write in the C pre-processor (cc.sv).
 See  [`FORTH.C`][forth] for an example.

 [fib]:   /doc/trunk/src/os8/examples/fib.c
 [forth]: /doc/trunk/src/os8/examples/forth.c

 <a id="nlim" name="limitations"></a>